House Foundations: Pros and Cons

 Pier and Beam foundations are more likely to be seen in the Greater Fort Worth Area on houses built before the 1960s.
 Concrete or metal piers are secured into the soil with concrete.
 Beams are built above the piers to support the building.
 Piers and Beams are also often used for foundation repairs.

 Pros: Pier and Beam foundations can be used on sloped landscapes.
 Also, repairs are can be more economical and less cumbersome than with a slab foundation since problems are easier to reach.
 They are long-lasting, and since above the ground, prevent termites from attacking your home.

 Basement foundations are rare in our area of Texas.
 Basements work better in areas that do not have a lot of ground movement.
-Houses with basements are built with concrete pillars that border the perimeter of the house and support the above ground structure.
+Houses with basements are built with concrete pillars that border the perimeter of the house and support the above-ground structure.

 Pros: The huge advantage of basement foundations is the extra square footage that can be used for living space, storage, laundry—you name it!
 Also, basements can be a cooler place to spend a hot summer day.

 Cons: Basement foundations are expensive.
-Also, they can be prone to flooding, excess moisture and mold.
+Also, they can be prone to flooding, excess moisture, and mold.

 Crawl Space Foundations

 Crawl Space foundations have four walls that are built up from the soil, often using some concrete pillars for extra support.
 The walls support joists that, in turn, support the floor of the house.
 Think of it like a mini, shallow basement.
-Crawl Spaces are often built in areas where soil is difficult to dig.
+Crawl Spaces are often built in areas where the soil is difficult to dig.
 These are also not common in the Greater Fort Worth Area.